itsadi1/Socius/README.md

 ### Code Structure

-app.py: The main application script containing the Streamlit interface and logic for server management and model interaction.
+- app.py: The main application script containing the Streamlit interface and logic for server management and model interaction. <br>
   Key Functions:
-run_ollama_serve(): Starts the Ollama server. stop_ollama_serve(): Stops the Ollama server. check_ollama_status(): Checks if the Ollama server is running. init_llm_model(): Initializes or switches the language model. main(): Orchestrates the Streamlit interface and application logic.
+  - run_ollama_serve(): Starts the Ollama server.
+  - stop_ollama_serve(): Stops the Ollama server.
+  - check_ollama_status(): Checks if the Ollama server is running.
+  - init_llm_model(): Initializes or switches the language model.
+  - main(): Orchestrates the Streamlit interface and application logic.